Fuzzy dark matter halos with repulsive self-interactions: coherent soliton and halo vortex network with moderate self-coupling: SFDM Halo Density Profiles and their Coherence

-Another way to visualize this is by considering the condensate fraction \be f_{_\mathrm{PO}}(r)\equiv\rho_{_\mathrm{PO}}(r)/\rho(r) \;, \ee whose radial dependence is shown by the dash-dotted yellow line in Fig.~\ref{fig:4}(a)(ii)-(d)(ii).
+Another way to visualize the transition with radius from coherent to incoherent field is by considering the condensate fraction ($\rho_{_\mathrm{PO}} = |\Psi_{_\mathrm{PO}}|^2$) \be f_{_\mathrm{PO}}(r)\equiv\rho_{_\mathrm{PO}}(r)/\rho(r) \;, \ee whose radial dependence is shown by the dash-dotted yellow line in Fig.~\ref{fig:4}~(a)(ii)-(d)(ii).
 The existence of a plateau with $f_{_\mathrm{PO}}(r)\approx 1$ for $r \lesssim r_c$ confirms that the solitonic core largely corresponds to a nearly pure condensate, with the condensate fraction rapidly decreasing at larger $r$, in agreement with the other coherence measures.
 However, as $g$ increases, $f_{_\mathrm{PO}}(r)$ decreases below 1 by a small amount within $r_c$, including deep within the solitonic region (i.e. as $r \rightarrow 0$) -- such condensate depletion is discussed in Sec.~\ref{sec:depletion}.

 Beyond the inner solitonic core region, all our characterisation measures indicate a qualitative change in the system behaviour.
 Specifically, the system becomes dominated by the density fluctuations and coherence is lost, as evident from $g_1(r) \rightarrow 0$, $g_2(r) \rightarrow 2$ and $f_{\rm PO} \rightarrow 0$.
-Such regime is dominated by the tangling quantum vortices, as discussed in Sec.~\ref{sec:energy}.
+Such regime is dominated by a tangle of quantum vortices, as discussed in Sec.~\ref{sec:energy}.